 ● Requiring all breeding of dogs and cats to be done by individuals trained in husbandry

 ● Regulating the pet food industry to help ensure pet food is safe to eat, produced under sanitary conditions, contain no harmful substances, and be truthfully labeled

 ● Collaborating with municipalities, provinces and territories, to prohibit the personal importation into, and ownership of exotic animals in, Canada with clear restrictive criteria for any importation and care of exotic animals by organizations, such as zoos and research organizations

-● Standing up for the rights of Canadian people to own dog species of their choosing such as pit bulls and the welfare of pit bulls
+● Standing up for the freedom of Canadian people to own dog species of their choosing, while being fully accountable for those decisions if the dog attacks an individual

 ● Conducting round tables with Aboriginal peoples to maintain sustainable Aboriginal cultural practices related to animals, and to establish and maintain animal welfare standards for pet ownership on First Nation reservations

-● Maintaining a balance between upholding animal welfare standards whilst respecting rights of people from foreign countries, including their sovereign Aboriginal peoples, to practice and preserve their culture in relation to animals with cruelty being the determining factor
+● Maintaining a balance between upholding animal welfare standards and respecting the rights of Aboriginal peoples to practice and preserve their culture in relation to animals with cruelty being the determining factor